asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

 Steps
 #####

-            1. Setup cluster with 3 controllers and cinder-vmware +
+            1. Setup cluster with 3 controllers, 2 Compute nodes and cinder-vmware +
                compute-vmware role.
             2. Assign instances in each az.
             3. Disable one of compute host with vCenter cluster